xlynkz/xlynkz.github.io/Plan.md

 - Identity is full reduction of possible states; Identity = Revenue
 - Dreaming as the arranging of identity in QS
 - Behaviour  as the development of identities to bias actions
 - ethics(all situations)
 - Freedom as the maximization of possible states
 - Causal entropic forces
---The above information is incorporated as a user account with administrator privileges, which:
+- The above information is incorporated as a user account with administrator privileges, which:
 - Crawls every page counting settings
 - Performs actions that increase tuple without negative impact on revenue or traffic.

-Patent design for recognition, measurement and maximization of value, by decreasing the distance between objectives inherent in language.
+- Patent design for recognition, measurement and maximization of value, by decreasing the distance between objectives - inherent in language.
-Geo-media synchronization premise: same song: from our marketplace.
-Receiving an indication to being sharing data describing a path traveled by a first device.
-Receding location data describing the path traveled by the first device.
-Transmitting the location data.
+- Geo-media synchronization premise: same song: from our marketplace.
+Receiving an indication to being sharing data - describing a path traveled by a first device.
+Receding location data describing the path traveled by the first device. - Transmitting the location data.
 Placing track location of second device to that of first device.
 Playing keeping sync.
-Receive data describing a path traveled by a second application.
+- Receive data describing a path traveled by a second application.
-Receive data describing a destination sought by second application.
+- Receive data describing a destination sought by second application.
-Receiving current location data of second device.
+- Receiving current location data of second device.
-Demonstrate ownership of information which reduces distance of second device and second devices destination.
+- Demonstrate ownership of information which reduces distance of second device and second devices destination.
-Request value for exchange of information.
+- Request value for exchange of information.
-Patent design for autonomous process control.
+- Patent design for autonomous process control.
-Import and analyze language
+- Import and analyze language
-Identify individuals and intention within language Determine (spatial) distance between current identities and sought identities
+- Identify individuals and intention within language
+- Determine (spatial) distance between current identities and sought identities
-Reduce distance by daydreaming models which when analyzed demonstrate decreases in distances.
+- Reduce distance by daydreaming models which when analyzed demonstrate decreases in distances.
-Shorten distance to 0
+- Shorten distance to 0

-Regards all information w particular interest for patents, investments and content from thought leaders.
+- Regards all information w particular interest for patents, investments and content from thought leaders.
-Create product shell
+- Create product shell
-Apply language to text placeholders
+- Apply language to text placeholders
-Seek utility % via polling; asking  request refinements Hire Product, engineering & marketing through reusable functionality
+- Seek utility % via polling; asking  request refinements
+- Hire Product, engineering & marketing through reusable functionality
-Hire support w aim of increasing/maintaining growth rate
+- Hire support w aim of increasing/maintaining growth rate